galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests.md

 Writing your own tests (that is, tests within an independent project of your own creation) involves two kinds of activity:

-- Using the [Galasa command line interface](/docs/cli-command-reference/cli-command-reference) to create an appropriate project structure.
+- Using the [Galasa command line interface](/docs/cli-command-reference/cli-command-reference) (or Eclipse) to create an appropriate project structure.
 - Leveraging a collection of organisational principles that will help guide you towards a clean implementation that can eventually be moved into CI/CD and full automation.

 These two strands involve exploiting the features of a well-known and trusted Open Source application called Maven for project setup and dependency management.